Tibinsunny/adventofcode/README.md

             Got solutions for both problems with 30 Minute.
 - [x] Day 4:-
             I started the challenge after 5 Hours.
 Was really busy with some university stuff and assignments.
 But managed to find a simple solution.
+- [x] Day 5:-
+            The Problem was really interesting.
+I used something similar to binary search in the Part1.Part2 was way too easy than yesterdays problem 😛 !
+Bingoo I did it